Doyouspikinglish/FOS-Fake-OS-/README.md

   1 -> second input
   2 -> output

-same goes for Subs(substraction),Mult(multiplication) and Divi(division and not the html thing), YOU NEED TO PUT ONLY TWO NUMBERS
+same goes for Subs(substraction),Mult(multiplication) and Divi(division), YOU NEED TO PUT ONLY TWO NUMBERS

 for sin cos tan...:
   you type the name of the function and CHOOSE ONLY ONE NUMBER